dibyendumajumdar/simpledbm/simpledbm-docs/docs/database-api.rst

 The following points are worth noting.

 1. The ``openScan()`` method takes an index identifier as the second argument.
    The scan is ordered by the index.
-Note that indexes are identified by their order of creation, therefore, the first index is 0, the second is 1, and so on.
+Indexes are identified by their order of creation, therefore, the first index is 0, the second is 1, and so on.
+Note that the index number is not the container ID for the index.
 2. The third argument is the starting row for the scan.
 If ``null`` is specified, as in the example above, then the scan will start from logical negative infinity, ie, from the first row (as per selected index) in the table.